 New Hebrides Plate - 1,100,000 sq km

-The New Hebrides Plate is found in the south Pacific Ocean, where it stretches for 1,100,000 squared km.
+The New Hebrides Plate is found in the south Pacific Ocean, where it stretches for 1,100,000 square km.
 It is closest to the country of Vanuatu.

 Bonus: Juan de Fuca Plate - 250,000 sq km

-The Juan de Fuca Plate is one of the smallest of tectonic plates - at only 205,000 km sq it is technically not a minor plate but a microplate - but it may be one of the world’s most notorious.
-The Juan de Fuca Plate is part of the famous Ring of Fire, a zone responsible for volcanic activity, mountainous regions, and earthquake activity.
+The Juan de Fuca Plate is one of the smallest of tectonic plates.
+At only 205,000 square km, it is technically not a minor plate but a microplate - but it may be one of the world’s most notorious ones.
+The Juan de Fuca Plate is part of the infamous Ring of Fire, a zone responsible for volcanic activity, orogeny, and earthquakes.

 A List of Major and Minor Plates By Size